stronnag/mwptools/docs/manual/docs/mwp-in-Windows-11---WSL-G.md

     	sudo apt install adwaita-icon-theme-full

-* If you wish to replay blackbox / OTX / BulletGCSS logs, it is necessary to have an IPv6 definition of `localhost`; WSL's `/etc/hosts` does not provide this:
+* If you wish to replay blackbox / OTX / BulletGCSS logs, it may be necessary to have an IPv6 definition of `localhost`; WSL's `/etc/hosts` does not provide this:

     	# updated in /etc/hosts for ipv6
     	::1   localhost ip6-localhost ip6-loopback

-  Note: This was caused by an unnecessary assumption in [flightlog2x](https://github.com/stronnag/bbl2kml)'s `fl2ltm` which is corrected in [flightlog2x](https://github.com/stronnag/bbl2kml) release (> 0.11.0)
+  Note: This was caused by an unnecessary assumption in [flightlog2x](https://github.com/stronnag/bbl2kml)'s `fl2ltm` which is corrected in [flightlog2x](https://github.com/stronnag/bbl2kml) release (> 0.11.0), so you might not need it anymore.

 * Then tell WSL to please not break your `hosts` file again